January 2020

 The Responsible Down Standard (RDS) was launched by the outdoor brand The North Face, and is now widely used in textile industry.

-and is based on outdoor company Patagonia's Down Standard.
+The regulations are based on outdoor company Patagonia's Down Standard.

 FEATHER SUBSTITUTES